-1) total number of reported cash transactions amounting to EUR 15,000 or more, in dinar equivalent;

-2) total number of reported individuals or transactions suspected to be linked to money laundering or terrorist financing;

-3) total number of individuals or transactions suspected to be linked to money laundering or terrorist financing, reported by employees to the compliance officer but not reported to the Administration for the Prevention of Money Laundering;
+- 1) total number of reported cash transactions amounting to EUR 15,000 or more, in dinar equivalent; - 2) total number of reported individuals or transactions suspected to be linked to money laundering or terrorist financing; - 3) total number of individuals or transactions suspected to be linked to money laundering or terrorist financing, reported by employees to the compliance officer but not reported to the Administration for the Prevention of Money Laundering;

-4) total number of business relationships established where customer identity was verified based on the customer's qualified electronic certificate;

-5) frequency of use of individual indicators for identifying suspicious transactions reported to the compliance officer by employees;

-6) total number of internal controls conducted, along with findings (number of errors identified and corrected, description of identified issues, etc.);

-7) measures taken based on internal control findings;

-8) internal control of information technologies used for the implementation of the Law (ensuring the protection of electronically transmitted data, maintaining customer and transaction data in a centralised database);

-9) overview of the training programme related to the prevention and detection of money laundering and terrorist financing, including the place and person delivering the training, number of employees trained, and an assessment of further training needs;

-10) measures taken to safeguard classified data;
+- 4) total number of established business relationships in which the identity of the party was determined on the basis of a qualified electronic certificate of the party or by video identification procedure, as well as the total number of business relationships established through a proxy. - 5) frequency of use of individual indicators for identifying suspicious transactions reported to the compliance officer by employees; - 6) total number of internal controls conducted, along with findings (number of errors identified and corrected, description of identified issues, etc.); - 7) measures taken based on internal control findings; - 8) details of the internal control of information technologies used in the application of the provisions of the Law (ensuring the protection of data transmitted electronically, storing data on parties and transactions in a centralized database, the up-to-date nature of the list of designated persons entered into the obligor's system, if the obligor uses a system solution). - 9) information on the content of the training program on the detection and prevention of money laundering and financing of terrorism, the place and person who conducted the training program, the number of employees who attended the training, as well as an assessment of the needs for further training and advanced training of employees. - 10) information on the measures taken to safeguard data classified as secret. - 11) new trends observed in the actions of the obligor's parties that may expose it to the risk of being misused for the purpose of money laundering, financing of terrorism and financing the proliferation of weapons of mass destruction, as well as on the measures taken to mitigate that risk.